What was your first job and what led you to where you are now?

 Mainly by following along to tutorials and online courses.
 I haven’t read a developer book in a long time.
 Seeing code written on physical paper weirds me out a little.
 The best way I learn is by just doing it.
 Coding along to videos or building little side projects of my own.

 What’s it like working for a startup?
 What are you most excited about as you grow in your role at Aveni?

 I love being involved in early architectural decisions.
 The choice of tech the company uses has such an effect on my day to day work that it’s great to be there at the beginning to influence things.
 I also really enjoy the variety of work you get at a startup.
 We don’t have any silos – no dedicated front end developers or testers or data scientists – everyone has to get their hands dirty with a bit of everything.
 It definitely keeps things interesting!

 Would you rather Shark dive, bungee jump, or skydive and why?

 Can I say none?
 I’m the opposite of an adrenaline junky and I hate feeling scared!
 But if I had to pick I’d choose shark diving as I have my PADI scuba diving licence.

-Where are some of your favorite spots in Edinburgh and where would you recommend to someone who is visiting the city for the first time?
+Where are some of your favourite spots in Edinburgh and where would you recommend to someone who is visiting the city for the first time?

-Interested in a career in startup?
+Interested in a career in a startup?
 Take a look at our most recent vacancies…